 Wait for silence before you speak to show that your words are important and keep your instructions clear and simple.

-The manipulation of energy in the classroom extends to all age levels – If you control the way that they spend their energy, you control the class.
-Manage classroom energy by doing energizing activities at one point, and relaxing activities in the next.
-By managing the flow of energy you are able to direct them to the task at hand, and help them release energy when it becomes pent up.
+The manipulation of energy in the classroom extends to all age levels.
+If you control the way students spend their energy, you control the class.
+Manage classroom energy by doing energizing activities at one point, and relaxing activities at the next.
+By managing the flow of energy, you can direct them to the task at hand and help them release energy when it becomes pent up.

-Many teachers prefer having a quiet, low-key class where work is completed in silence, which is almost impossible to engage all your learners.
+Many teachers prefer having a quiet, low-key class where work is done in silence, which is almost impossible to engage all your learners.
 Unless the content is riveting, some will rebel by misbehaving or acting out.
 Understand the needs of your classes, because although energy manipulation is very important, it is not the key to classroom management.

 Positive reinforcement plays a crucial part in getting students to behave properly in class.
 By praising them when they do something well, you are communicating that you expect to see more of that behavior.
 When students misbehave they are punished with words of disappointment and are thus motivated to do better in the future.
 Some teachers also have extrinsic motivators such as candy, starts and negative ones like demerits to get students to fall in line.